steeleb/NLDAS-acquisition/README.md

 # NLDAS-acquisition
 This repository contains the scripts from Hilary Dugan (hdugan@wisc.edu) for downloading and processing NLDAS-2 data.
 Code should be properly attributed.

+B. Steele has made updates since that time (updates below 'Mar 2021')

 ## Mar 2021:
 New workflow: run *getNLDAS_simple.R*, then *combineNLDAS.R*, then *collateNLDAS.R*

 NOTE: getNLDAS_simple takes about 2-3 seconds per hour to download. (aka, 1 day of NLDAS data takes about a minute to download)

 updates in code:
-B updated the getNLDAS_simple.R to remove the hardcoded information after line 43 B updated combineNLDAS.R to use nc_open and nc_get to eliminate errors from brick() and extractValues() also, removed hardcoding after first handful of lines
+- B updated the getNLDAS_simple.R to remove the hardcoded information after line 43
+- B updated combineNLDAS.R to use nc_open and nc_get to eliminate errors from brick() and extractValues() also, removed hardcoding after first handful of lines
-B updated collateNLDAS.R (formerly known as combineNLDAS_2.R) to remove hard coding.
+- B updated collateNLDAS.R (formerly known as combineNLDAS_2.R) to remove hard coding.

 NOTE: there are repeated references between the three scripts, I reccommend running in same R session.

 ### Future updates planned soon: